Cray-HPE/docs-csm/operations/validate_csm_health.md

     version = "1.11.5"
     ```

     In this example output, it shows that UAS is installed and running the `1.11.5` version.
+If the error "Token not valid for UAS" occurs, see [Authorization issues](#641-authorization-issues).

 1. (`ncn#` or `pit#`) List UAIs on the system.